 As well as abiding by the UK dronecode, you must find out whether you are allowed to fly a drone at that particular location before taking off.

-For example, unless you have a huge back garden and live in a detached house far from neighbours it's usually impossible to fly your new drone because the dronecode says you can't fly within 50m of a building that's not owned or controlled by the drone operator.
+For example, the dronecode says you can't fly within 50m of a building that's not owned or controlled by the drone operator which likely rules out your back garden.

 There's also the potential for crashing into trees and other obstacles, so it's wise to find a nice big open space.